Hayley Henderson's picture

 Contact details

-Dr Hayley Henderson is a Fellow at the Institute for Infrastructure in Society (I2S), based at the Crawford School of Public Policy.
-She researches how urban policies and infrastructure programs are developed and implemented with a focus on social value, including through collaborative forms of urban governance that involve diverse stakeholders, multiple jurisdictions, and levels of government.
+Dr Hayley Henderson is a Senior Lecturer at the Institute for Infrastructure in Society (I2S), based at the Crawford School of Public Policy.
+She researches how urban policies and infrastructure programs are developed and implemented with a focus on social value, including through collaborative forms of governance that involve diverse stakeholders, multiple jurisdictions, and levels of government.
 She studies urban revitalisation, urban river catchment planning, and other types of major projects in cities.
 Dr Henderson is an engaged researcher who works with partners, predominantly in the public sector or multilateral agencies, to design research with a strong emphasis on research-practice integration and implementation.
 She has taught into planning and public policy programs in Melbourne and Buenos Aires over the last decade, including subjects relating to social planning, urban planning theory, practice and governance.
 In her role at ANU, Hayley is the convenor of Public Policy in Cities (POGO8132), offered to students of the Master of Public Policy and Master of Public Administration.
-Her main projects are:
+Her current projects are:

 2. Blue Green Infrastructure in Urban Stormwater Management and River Catchment Planning.
 Dr Henderson works in Australia and internationally on urban stormwater management and urban river catchment planning.
-She is part of the CONEXUS project (2020-2024), an EU funded Research and Innovation Action (Horizon 2020) aimed to create Nature-based Solutions (NbS) that restore urban ecosystems and deliver social benefits across seven South American and European cities.
+She is part of the CONEXUS project (2020-2024), an EU funded Research and Innovation Action (Horizon 2020) that co-creates Nature-based Solutions (NbS) to restore urban ecosystems and deliver social benefits across seven South American and European cities.
 Dr Henderson’s work on this project builds on a decade-long trajectory of research in urban river catchment planning and upgrading in Argentina, including the role Blue Green Infrastructure plays in supporting sustainable approaches to urban stormwater management with socio-economic co-benefits.
 She has undertaken multiple research consultancies funded by multilateral agencies focused on integrating BGI into policy and practice, including guidelines for Ecosystem-based Adaptations in urban areas and on incorporating BGI into social housing programs in Argentina.
 Dr Henderson also sits on the NbS Advisory Committee for an Australian Government-funded project (National Emergency Management Authority) to develop guidelines for NbS for flood resilience in affected communities across Australia’s East Coast.
 She was co-editor of a 2023 Special Issue on the “Drivers and Dynamics of Collaborative Governance in Environmental Management.”

 Research interests